Trader Vic's: History

 Bergeron attended Heald College in San Francisco.
 On November 17, 1934, using $500 in borrowed money, Bergeron opened a small bar/restaurant across from his uncle's bar at San Pablo Avenue and 65th Street in the Golden Gate District of Oakland.
 He named it Hinky Dink's.
 In 1937, Bergeron made a trip to Cuba to expand his bartender skills.
 When he returned to the United States, he toured Don the Beachcomber in Hollywood.
 These two trips inspired him to start decorating the bar with an increasingly tropical flair.
 To match the bar's new tiki theming, Bergeron changed the name from Hinky Dink's to Trader Vic's.
+In 1940, Bergeron opened a Trader Vic's location in Hawaii.

 In 1949, Western Hotels executive Edward Carlson convinced Bergeron to open his first franchised location in the Benjamin Franklin Hotel in Seattle.
 Originally a small bar named The Outrigger, it was expanded into a full restaurant in 1954 and renamed Trader Vic's in 1960.
 Due to the restaurant's success, Bergeron worked with Western Hotels to open Trader Vic's locations in a number of their hotels.
-In 1940, Bergeron opened a Trader Vic's location in Hawaii and in 1951 at 20 Cosmo Place in San Francisco.
+In 1951, Bergeron opened a Trader Vic's location at 20 Cosmo Place in San Francisco.

 Because Bergeron lacked the capital to expand, he partnered with Hilton Hotels.
 Conrad Hilton opened his first Trader Vic's in The Beverly Hilton in 1955.
 Two years later, Hilton opened another Trader Vic's in The Palmer House in Chicago, and then licensed the Trader Vic's brand for use throughout his chain for $2,000,000, retaining Bergeron to oversee the decoration, staffing and operation of the restaurants for an annual salary of $65,000.
 Hilton soon estimated the popular Trader Vic's establishments were earning his hotel chain $5 million a year.
 Sheraton Hotels quickly opened competing chains of tiki restaurants in their hotels, known as Ports O' Call and Kon-Tiki.